pnp/sp-dev-fx-webparts/samples/react-kanban-board/src/kanban/Readme.md

 # Next Steps Component:
 * think about Promise Task Actions, because actions are async
 * EditSchema To support Edit and New PNP Controls :)
-* BucketEdit Component (can be used in CustomPropertyPane)

 # Webpart Steps